justinwhall/wp-calypso/client/components/count/README.md

 Boolean.
 Applies `is-primary` class and related styles.

+### `customNumberFormat`

+Function.
+If you have special formatting for counts, eg 12.1K instead of 12,147

 ## Custom Styling

 In some cases, it may be necessary to increase the font size or remove the border.
 In your component's style file, specify rules for the `.count` within your component's selector.
 For an example, see the `select-dropdown` component's style file.